la2050/archive/_projects/2016/jeneration-j-a-new-generation-of-healthy-relationships.md

 project_impact: >-
   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Rates of volunteerism"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Rates of volunteerism
+project_proposal_description: >-
+  Jenesse Center’s youth advocacy leadership and education program, Jeneration J, is a developing program to include young people in the campaign to prevent domestic violence and violent intimate partner relationships.
+Lined up with fun-filled activities and events, Jeneration J seeks to equip young people with the knowledge, skills and awareness to navigate healthy relationship behaviors and actively stand against dating violence in their respective communities.
+project_areas:
+  - South LA
 project_proposal_best_place: >-
   Jeneration J will help make LA the best place to connect through its centralized support system that provides a comprehensive dating violence